 “Is it safe?”

-These are legitimate concerns you may be concerned before moving your data to an off-site server.
+These are legitimate concerns you may be concerned about before moving your data to an off-site server.
 But rest assured that cloud accounting provides an equally secure — if not more secure — method of data storage than traditional accounting software.

 Even if your devices get stolen or damaged, you can rest easy knowing that your data are safe as they are stored elsewhere.

-Transferring data will also pose lower security risk with cloud accounting.
-Also, only authorised personnel can gain access to the data anytime and anywhere, with easy permission changes and setting that gives you the needed control.
+Transferring data will also pose a lower security risk with cloud accounting.
+Also, only authorized personnel can gain access to the data anytime and anywhere, with easy permission changes and setting that gives you the needed control.
 There is no need to use flash drives or make paper copies of the data which can be lost or stolen.

-Known cloud service providers such as Intuit grow to be a multi-billion corporations by banking on their security.
+Known cloud service providers such as Intuit grow to be multi-billion corporations by banking on their security.
 So, you can be sure that protecting your data will be their bread and butter.